fhumayun/qa-work-projects/strax-aif-box/practice/logan-practice/games/number-game/README.md

   - takes in data (guess)
     - checks if the guess is high, low, or correct
   - routes user to `guess` page
+    - pass the data
+      - statement
+      - guess
+    - if correct show button to newgame

 ### Controller
 GameController